 - Nearest Railhead: Jammu Railway Station

-- Festivals of Khir Bhawani Temple: An annual festival is held during the Jesth Ashtami and Hindu devotes visit the Kheer Bhawani Temple during this time.
-On the eighth day of the full moon in the month of May pilgrims assemble here and celebrate the occasion.
-It is also believed that the Goddess Ragnya Devi changes the color of the water of the spring during this time.
+- Festivals of Khir Bhawani Temple: An annual festival is held during the Jesth Ashtami, and Hindu devotees visit the Kheer Bhawani Temple during this time.
+On the eighth day of the full moon in May, pilgrims assemble here and celebrate the occasion.
+It is also believed that the Goddess Ragnya Devi changes the color of the spring's water during this time.

 There are many religious places to visit in Srinagar where you can take a spiritual journey.
 You can also make your tour more enticing by planning a holiday through our tour packages of Srinagar.